Life as a new girl at CLC

 These questions remained fresh in my mind.
 I’d applied based on what I knew of CLC - its academic reputation, its co-curricular opportunities, its atmosphere based on my school tours - but in my mind, the school retained an imposing, mysterious quality.
 I awaited the start of term in apprehension.
 Had I rushed my decision?
 How quickly could I really integrate in a new school community?
 What if I would have fared better staying at the international school in Germany that I attended at the time?
 As summer drew to a close, my nervousness intensified; I almost couldn’t remember why I’d applied in the first place.

-But when September came, and the reception of new girls put me at ease, I immediately felt at home in the intimate atmosphere of my boarding house.
+When September came, and the reception of new girls put me at ease, I immediately felt at home in the intimate atmosphere of my boarding house.
 I discovered with relief that my fears had been entirely unfounded.
 It was the start of classes, though, that served as the most jolting reminder of why I had chosen CLC.

 From my first class of term, I knew I was in a school environment unlike any I had ever known.
 Each of my lessons produced new, unexpected, and thought-provoking insights from my peers.
 I was surrounded by girls who constantly challenged themselves and others and, above all, loved learning.
 I found myself in perpetual awe of the talent, intellect, and open-mindedness of other CLC students.
 This was why I had come to CLC: to surround myself with people who would inspire me.
 I feel lucky and proud to call myself a CLC girl, and I look forward to many exciting days to come.